 Data collected pursuant to an approved interim data collection procedure shall be considered captured data for purposes of compliance with a Compliance Offset Protocol.
 When approving an interim data collection procedure, ARB shall determine whether the accuracy of data collected under the procedure is reasonably equivalent to data collected from properly functioning monitoring equipment, and if it is not, the relative accuracy to assign for purposes of assessing possible offset material misstatement under section 95977.1(b)(3)(Q) of this article.

 General Procedure for Approving Alternate Monitoring and Measurement Methods Pursuant to Compliance Offset Protocols.
 This section applies only to alternate methods for monitoring and measurement that were not in common usage at the time when ARB adopted the Compliance Offset Protocol under which an Offset Project Data Report is being submitted.
-Alternate methods may include remote sensing methods for forestry or other alternate methods that meet the requirements of this section.
+Alternate methods may include use of otherwise unapproved models or other alternate methods that meet the requirements of this section.

 An Offset Project Operator or Authorized Project Designee seeking approval of an alternate monitoring and measurement method must, at least 30 days prior to the beginning of the reporting period in which the alternate method will be used, submit a written request to CARB that includes all of the following: